 There are a number of service contracts on Pembina's pipeline systems.
-On the Syncrude System, Pembina has a contract to ship Syncrude Project production until 2035 and is currently the sole shipper of SCO produced from the oil sands operations of the Syncrude Project.
-This arrangement provides for a tariff that recovers all operating costs and provides for a return on current and future invested capital and is not dependent upon throughputs.
+On the Syncrude Pipeline, Pembina has a contract to ship Syncrude Project production until 2035 and is currently the sole shipper of SCO produced from the Syncrude Project.
+This arrangement provides for a tariff that recovers all operating costs and provides for a return on current and future invested capital and is not dependent on throughputs.
 This contract automatically extends beyond 2035 if Syncrude's operating permit is extended.
+See " - Overview - Oil Sands and Heavy Oil Infrastructure - Syncrude Pipeline".
 Pembina also has a contract in place for the Cheecham Lateral.
 This contract generates fixed returns under an extendible 25 year agreement and provides for full flow-through of operating expenses.
-In 2001 Pembina negotiated a contract on the Western System for throughputs on that system.
-This contract expired on June 30, 2007 and since that time increased tolls on the Western System were accepted by the BCUC on an interim basis.
-See " - Industry Regulation and Tariffs" and " - Overview - Conventional Pipelines - B.C.
-Pipelines" above.
-Pembina also has contracts in place for the Storage Facility described above under "Description of Pembina's Business and Operations - Midstream Business".
-The proposed Horizon Pipeline is also fully contracted over a 25 year term.
-See "General Development of the Fund - Developments in 2007 - Oil Sands Infrastructure - Horizon Pipeline".
-See also "Risk Factors - Risks Inherent in Pembina's Business - Shipper Contracts".
+See "-Overview - Oil Sands and Heavy Oil Infrastructure - Cheecham Lateral".
+On the Horizon Pipeline, Pembina has a contract to ship Horizon Project production until 2033, subject to extension, and has exclusive rights to construct any expansions or extensions to this pipeline.
+This contract provides for a fixed rate of return on current and future invested capital and is not dependent on throughputs.
+See "General Development of the Fund - Developments in 2008 - Oil Sands and Heavy Oil Infrastructure - Horizon Pipeline" and " - Overview - Oil Sands and Heavy Oil Infrastructure - Horizon Pipeline".
+In 2008, Pembina negotiated a toll settlement on the Western Pipeline with its shippers, which is effective until the end of February, 2012.
+This contract provides Pembina with revenue certainty and incents the current shippers to continue using the Western Pipeline.
+See "General Development of the Fund -Developments in 2008 - Conventional Pipelines - Western Pipelines Tolls", " - Industry Regulation and Tariffs" and " - Overview - Conventional Pipelines - B.C.
+Pipelines".
+Pembina also has contracts in place for the Storage Facility described above under "Overview - Midstream and Marketing Business - Ethylene Storage".
+The proposed Nipisi and Mitsue Pipelines are also fully contracted over an initial 10 year term from the in-service date, with extension rights.
+The Nipisi and Mitsue TSAs provide for committed ship-or-pay throughput.
+The tolls on these pipelines provide for a fixed capital component charge and a flow through of operating expenses.
+See "General Development of the Fund - Developments in 2008 - Oil Sands and Heavy Oil Infrastructure - Nipisi and Mitsue Pipelines".
+See also "Risk Factors - Risks Inherent in Pembina's Business".